advaith101/bakery/README.md

-# Smart contracts, hardhat environment, tests for L3T H1M C00K.
+# Smart contracts, hardhat environment, tests for bakery.

 Test scripts are in test/ folder
 Deploy scripts are in scripts/ folder